top of page

 Wu Han, piano

-Cellist David Finckel and pianist Wu Han, honored as Musical America’s Musicians of the Year, stand among today’s most distinguished figures in classical music.
-Their multi-faceted musical lives encompass world-class performances, acclaimed recordings and visionary artistic direction.
-From the stages of New York to the premier concert halls across the United States, Europe and Asia, they have captivated audiences globally.
+Cellist David Finckel and pianist Wu Han are recognized worldwide as two of the most distinguished and influential figures in classical music.
+In recognition of their exceptional artistry and leadership, they jointly received Musical America’s Musician of the Year Award for their transformative impact on the field of chamber music.
+Their multi-faceted musical lives encompass acclaimed performances, acclaimed recordings and visionary artistic direction.
+From New York’s concert stages to the premier concert halls across the United States, Europe and Asia, they have captivated audiences around the globe.
 Their repertoire spans the classical canon for cello and piano, includes commissioned works from contemporary composers, and covers virtually the entire chamber music literature for their instruments.
-As artistic directors for prominent arts organizations, they collaboratively curate more than 300 concerts each year.
+As artistic directors of several major arts organizations, they collaboratively curate more than 300 concerts each year, shaping the chamber music landscape.

-As founders and Artistic Directors of Silicon Valley’s Music@Menlo since 2002, David Finckel and Wu Han have established the festival as a model of innovative thematic programming and educational excellence, earning international acclaim.
-Music@Menlo's exclusive recording label, Music@Menlo LIVE, has released over 130 audiophile-quality CDs to date.
+As founders and Artistic Directors of Silicon Valley’s Music@Menlo, David Finckel and Wu Han have established the festival as a model of innovative thematic programming and educational excellence, earning international acclaim.
+Music@Menlo’s exclusive recording label, Music@Menlo LIVE, has released over 130 audiophile-quality CDs to date.

-Passionately dedicated to education for musicians of all ages and experience, the duo was instrumental in transforming the CMS Two Program into today’s Bowers Program, which admits exceptional young musicians to the CMS roster for a term of three seasons.
+Passionately dedicated to nurturing the next generation of musicians, the duo was instrumental in transforming the CMS Two Program into today’s Bowers Program, which admits exceptional young musicians to the CMS roster for a term of three seasons.
 They also lead the Chamber Music Institute at Music@Menlo, where each summer, around forty young musicians are immersed in the festival’s multi-faceted fabric of the festival.
-The duo had the privilege of serving as faculty members of the Isaac Stern Chamber Music Encounters in Israel, New York and Japan.
-Additionally, the Resource section of their website (davidfinckelandwuhan.com/resource) offers free, comprehensive guidance for students on studying music and building careers, as well as invaluable insights for arts organizations and individuals on all aspects of concert presenting.
+Earlier in their career, the duo had the privilege of serving as faculty members of the Isaac Stern Chamber Music Encounters in Israel, New York, and Japan.

 David Finckel and Wu Han married in 1985 and divide their time between touring and residences in New York City and Westchester County.